innovara/autoreply/README.md

 * SMTP: server that will send the auto-reply emails.
 * port: SMTP port of the server.
 * starttls: true to enable STARTTLS.
+* ssl: true to enable SSL when it is required from the beginning of the connection and using STARTTLS is not appropriate.
 * smtpauth: true if authentication is required.
 * username: SMTP user.
 * password: SMTP user's password.